 PAPER IS MADE FROM WOOD, A NATURAL RESOURCE THAT IS RENEWABLE, RECYCLABLE AND CAN BE MANAGED SUSTAINABLY.

-In North America, paper is recycled more than any other commodity and the benefits include: extending the wood fiber supply; reducing greenhouse gas emissions by avoiding methane emissions (released when paper decomposes in landfills or is incinerated); contributing to carbon sequestration; reducing energy needed for paper production; and saving landfill space.1 These features, combined with the North American paper industry’s advocacy of responsible forestry practices, certification, the use of renewable biomass and advances in efficient papermaking technology, make paper one of the most sustainable products we use.
+• In North America, paper is recycled more than any other commodity and the benefits include: reducing greenhouse gas emissions of methane released when paper decomposes in landfills [methane has a global warming potential 25 times higher than carbon dioxide], extending the supply of wood fiber, reducing the amount of energy needed to produce some paper products and saving considerable landfill space.5 These features, combined with the North American paper industry’s advocacy of responsible forestry practices, certification, the use of renewable biomass energy and advances in efficient papermaking technology make paper one of the most sustainable products we use.

 • About 40% of the fiber used in papermaking in the U. S. is obtained through recycling.6 The rest comes from wood that is typically obtained through thinning of forest stands being grown to larger diameters to provide raw material for lumber and plywood, patch clearcutting of smaller diameter trees managed for pulp production, and collection of chips and sawdust produced as by-products in the production of lumber.7

 Please refer to our Two Sides Fact Sheets for more information

 1 American Forest and Paper Association (AF&PA), 2018

 3 Forest Law Enforcement, Governance and Trade, 2019